Plant-herbivory-interaction-lab/Herbivory-and-plant-defense-patterns-across-environmental-gradients/README.md

 # Repository details: Herbivory and plant defense patterns across a latitudenal gradient.

+## Project overview

+## Folder structure
 This repository contains the data and code used to provide results of the [enter manuscript name] manuscript.
-The Data folder contains the database used to store the data and the
+The [Data folder](Data/README) contains the database used to store the data, the R_code folder contains the the code used to analyze the data, and the Figures folder includes the output figures for the manuscript.